jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 E(TPBE) =       -76.14952255 a.u.
 Leave subroutine do_mcpdft at Sat May 24 23:05:32 202
 ```
-where the electronic energy of each functional is printed. `E(MC-PDFT)` is always equal to the 1st functional specified in `OtPDF='tPBE;tBLYP'`.
+where the electronic energy of each functional is printed. `E(MC-PDFT)` is always equal to the 1st functional specified in `OtPDF='tBLYP;tPBE'`.
 If the keyword `Force` is also specified in `mokit{}`, only the analytical gradients of the 1st functional would be calculated.

 For more details of on-top functionals, please refer to the (Open)Molcas manual.
 Note that the available functionals depends on your version of OpenMolcas or GAMESS.
 Old versions may not support some of the functionals.